League of Evil: Critical reception

-TouchGen said "Thankfully, League of Evil's controls are perfectly balanced and I found myself breezing through the opening levels almost on autopilot, thanks to the familiar and classically intuitive feel of the onscreen button setup."
+TouchGen said "Thankfully, League of Evils controls are perfectly balanced and I found myself breezing through the opening levels almost on autopilot, thanks to the familiar and classically intuitive feel of the onscreen button setup."
 148Apps said "League of Evil is a supernova – shining brightly for a brief moment before it fades away."
 Multiplayer.it wrote "League of Evil is not Super Meat Boy: the overall experience has been impoverished by the easiness of the game and the banality of the level design.
 Anyway, although it's certainly not a perfect platform, the game has a great 8-bit style and suitable controls.
 The really low price represents another fillip, while the developers will constantly publish new levels, traps and game modes."
 TouchArcade said "If you've enjoyed Super Meat Boy on any of the platforms it's available on, and have been looking for something similar for iOS, League of Evil is totally worth your dollar."
-PocketGamerUK said "As old skool as they come, League of Evil delivers an action-packed platformer perfect for quick thrills."
+Pocket Gamer UK said "As old skool as they come, League of Evil delivers an action-packed platformer perfect for quick thrills."